roythompsonuno/CSCI4830/README.md

 4. Name the branch `feature/your-branch-name`.
 5. Implement the feature or make any changes to the code.
 6. Changes will show up in the `Changes` section.
 Any file that contains passwords or other sensitive information should be right clicked and `add to .gitignore`.
 7. Commit changes incrementally as you work.
 After committing anything, click `push origin` to publish to the origin.

+## Merging with Master

-8. When you have tested your work,
+1. When you have tested your work and are ready to have the code added to the Master branch, click `Create Pull Request`.
+2. Complete the form.
+3. If there are conflicts, resolve them.
+4. Click `Create pull request`.
+5. If everything looks good, click `Merge Pull Request`.